 The other people sitting on the porch of Altmann’s hardware store might have had their own thoughts on the subject, but no one spoke.
 Most of them looked off to the distant storm, pretending to wonder whether it would hit them.

 ❦ ❦ ❦

 Krishna was raised by a woman named Yasoda, who tended cattle, and her husband, Nanda Baba, a huntsman and game warden for King Vasudeva.
 They were simple folk.
 Nanda Baba had been a soldier, and was actually a relative of the king.
-He had been injured in combat and had difficulty walking, but he had other abilities that were useful in the field, so the king gave him a job as a game warden.
+He had been injured in combat, with a cut ankle tendon, so he had difficulty walking.
+But he had other abilities that were useful in the field, so the king gave him a job as a game warden.